divyadeep10/weather-app/README.md

 ## Contributing:

 If you have any suggestions or bug fixes, please feel free to create a pull request on GitHub.

+## Contact

+Feel free to reach out for any questions or collaborations:

+Email: divyadeepsundriyal@gmail.com
+LinkedIn: www.linkedin.com/in/divyadeep-sundriyal-94b3b2260